 This stop on our visit to the west coast of America, was a no-brainer for us.
 As soon as the general area was mentioned, I started planning the entire trip around our time in Disneyland California!
 Disneyland California is without a doubt, one of the most amazing places on the planet.

 The park in California (Anaheim) has something very special about it as it is the original instalment in the world-wide phenomenon.
-The magic that you see on screen in all those amazing Disney movies, comes to life in front of your eyes as soon as you enter the park.
+The magic that you see in movies, comes to life in front of your eyes as soon as you enter the park.
 It truly is an incredible place for both children and BIG children!!
 I will be honest though, when we initially started planning the trip, I worried as to whether it would suit a couple with no kids.
 I had nothing to worry about that’s for sure.

 There is also the extra draw card in Anaheim of having a second theme park to visit in the same vicinity.
 California Adventures is located directly opposite Disneyland and there is an option to purchase tickets that allow you freely enter both parks during your stay.
 We opted for this ticket choice and were glad we did…I will explain the perks of this later when I touch on queuing for popular rides.

 We decided to stay in a hotel a short walk away from the parks.
 Firstly, we found this a much cheaper option in comparison to the official Disney hotels.
 Although the latter were much closer to the parks they were also more expensive.
 This may be worth looking into as an option though if you are visiting with young children.